When building apps or websites, follow these practices for professional-quality output.

 Deploy Verification

-Use the browser tool to verify deploys when it matters - first deploy, structural changes (new pages, new frameworks, changed imports), or when something might have broken.
-Skip verification for trivial changes (copy tweaks, style adjustments, config values).
+Verify a deploy when it matters - the first deploy, structural changes (new pages, new frameworks, changed imports), or anything that might have broken.
+Skip it for trivial changes (copy tweaks, style values).

 Make it testable